Our Curriculum

 Art

 We believe that Art is inclusive and encourages creativity and curiosity for all children.
 We believe that Art should be a stimulating and enjoyable experience for all children, allowing them to express themselves through a piece of artwork, which has been produced individually or collaboratively.
 At Westmeads, we want our children to have the confidence and freedom to experiment with their own ideas, through different mediums.
-Children have opportunities to create artwork from natural materials found in our outdoor environment and at the local beach.
+Children have opportunities to create artwork from natural materials found in our outdoor environment, during forest school and at the local beaches.
 Through the use of sketchbooks, children will have the opportunity to evaluate, analyse and re-visit their work and develop resilience by making and learning from mistakes.
-All children should leave our school with: a set of basic skills in drawing and painting, sculpture, textiles, printmaking and ICT; an appreciation of work by a range of artists and an inquisitive nature meaning that they are capable of producing a piece of creative artwork which they and others can be proud of.
+All children should leave our school with a set of basic skills in drawing and painting, sculpture, textiles, printmaking and computing programmes of study; an appreciation of work by a range of artists and an inquisitive nature meaning that they are capable of producing a piece of creative artwork which they and others can be proud of.

 History and Geography

-We study a skills based curriculum in these subjects linked with our themes.
-For example, for our Local Area theme we study local history and geography field work skills.
+We study a skills-based curriculum in these subjects linked with our themes.
+For example, for our Local Area theme, we study local history and geography fieldwork skills.
 We bring the subjects alive through drama and outdoor learning as well as visitors to school and trips.
+Through this hands on, practical approach to learning, the children make links to their prior understanding and their lived experience, and further embed holistic knowledge in a purposeful way.

-All children engage in an hour long P.E. lesson twice a week, plus daily Wake Up Shake Up, mindfulness, yoga or Gentle Touch sessions.
-In P.E. lessons the children are taught games including, but not limited to, tag rugby, tri golf and tennis, as well as gymnastics and dance.
-We offer all children swimming lessons at the end of Year 1 and again at the beginning of Year 2.
+All children engage in P.E. lessons twice a week, plus daily Wake Up Shake Up, mindfulness, yoga or Gentle Touch sessions.
+In P.E. lessons, children develop fundamental movement and control skills through a range of sports and games.
+To support our teaching and learning of P.E., we use Greenacre Sports resources, which are nationally recognised by the Association of P.E.
+This helps to ensure that every lesson builds upon the previous to promote the progress of every child.
+The sports we cover in our curriculum include, but are not limited to, tag rugby, tri golf and tennis, as well as gymnastics and dance.
+We also offer all children swimming lessons in Year 2.

 Music

-We have a specialist music teacher who teaches the children in groups of fifteen.
-During their time at Westmeads, the children all learn the violin, recorder and to play a range of percussion instruments.
-We also enjoy singing together and learning new songs in singing assembly every week.
-We stage performances including singing at Christmas and in the summer for parents, carers, grandparents and friends.
+During their time at Westmeads, the children explore a range of instruments, including the recorder, djembe drumming and other percussion instruments.
+We also enjoy singing together and learning new songs in our singing assembly every week.
+We stage performances including singing at Christmas and a summer carnival for parents, carers, grandparents and friends.